 Cool evenings, beautiful leaves, amber sunlight—fall is upon us.
 Filled with delicious cuisine and homemade baked goods, fall is the best season for food bar none.
 Sadly, nearly all these holiday treats are unhealthy or just plain dangerous for our dogs, who will no doubt be begging for food scraps at upcoming holiday gatherings.
 Thankfully, there are several fall foods that we can feed our pups during the holiday season.
 Here are 9 foods you can feel good about feeding your dog this fall.

-Remember to thoroughly wash all fruits and veggies before giving them to your dog.
+Remember to thoroughly wash all fruits & veggies before giving them to your dog.
 Just to be safe, we also recommend consulting a vet before incorporating new foods into your pet’s diet.

-What would Thanksgiving be without sweet potatoes?
-As long as you hold the sugar, marshmallows, and other sweet and salty fixin’s, your dog can also enjoy sweet potatoes this holiday season.
+As long as you hold the sugar, marshmallows, and other sweet & salty fixin’s, your dog can partake in sweet potatoes this holiday season, too.
 In addition to helping with constipation and diarrhea, sweet potatoes are a great source of B6 and vitamin C. Simply add a few teaspoons of cooked sweet potato to your pup’s food bowl, or give it as a reward for good behavior.

 Rich in antioxidants and anti-inflammatory properties, beets are yet another good vegetable to add to your dog’s diet in moderation.
 Dog’s with liver issues can especially benefit from beet consumption, as this root vegetable is renowned for its detoxifying abilities.